gabricarte/albumify/README.md

 ## External Services

 The Last.fm API is utilized to retrieve artist information.
 Special thanks to the Last.fm API for providing valuable data about artists.

-## Branches:

-- v01: Basic internal operations without security.
-- v02: Implementation of external operations.
-- v03: Implementation of security on the HTTP requests.